Dueldogg/Squares-GK/README.md

 * Task was completed in approximately 8 hours
 * Missing validation and error handling, so don't go hard on it :D
 * Decided to prioritize code clarity and architecture instead of crapping more features
+* As for corner-cutting, I used EF Core InMemory Database, so it resets every time you reset the API